Dayde/jasmine-utils/README.md

 ```

 - `toBeFalse()`
-  - Check that a given value is strictly equals to false
+  - Check that a given value is strictly equal to false
   - Error message: 'Expect value (not) to be false'

 ```javascript